Capillary/ecom-api-document/source/includes/_order.md

 merchantId* | string | Unique GUID of the merchant ReturnRequestID* | int | Unique id of the return request that you want to update Status* | enum | New status of the return request.
 Values: Refund Completed - `RC`, Initiated - `I`, Received - `R`, Picked - `P`, Pending Pickup - `S`, Closed - `C`
-OperatorId | string | Unique id of the store operator who want to update the status
+OperatorId | string | Unique id of the store operator that is updating the status

 <aside class="notice"> All parameters marked by * are mandatory. </aside>